seanpatton1/History-Acoustic-and-Electric-Guitar/README.md

 ### Color Scheme
 ![palette image](assets/readme-files/colour%20palette.png)

-The colours used on this website are variations of black (#3a3a3a and #000000) and white (#ffffff) which are used consistently throughout the website.
-The contrast comes from the video and images throughout the site.
+The website employs consistent variations of black (#3a3a3a and #000000) and white (#ffffff) hues across its design, with contrast provided by the inclusion of videos and images throughout the site.

 ### Typography

-I've chosen to implement the Ozwald font across the website, varying its textures and sizes as needed.
-The headings and navigation links feature a bolder variant of the font, while the main content on both the acoustic and electric pages adopts a lighter styling.
-In case the selected font fails to load, a sans-serif font serves as a backup.
+I've opted to utilize the Ozwald font throughout the website, adjusting its textures and sizes as required.
+Heading titles and navigation links showcase a more robust iteration of the font, whereas the primary content on both the acoustic and electric pages adopts a lighter appearance.
+Should the chosen font encounter loading issues, a sans-serif font acts as a fallback option.

 ### Basic Design